-Do you wish to trek on a country which is famous as the roof of the world lying at an average altitude of 4000 meters above mean sea level?
-Do you know any country whose land is fertile and beautiful enough to attract tourist to give them life experience of mystery and enchantment adventure?
+Do you wish to trek in a country which is famous as the roof of the world lying at an average altitude of 4000 meters above mean sea level?
+Do you know any country whose land is fertile and beautiful enough to attract tourists to give them a life experience of mystery and enchanting adventure?
 It is the central part of Qinghai- Tibet plateau, the southwest frontier of China.
 Yes, this country is known as Tibet.
-Ultimately, traveling to Tibet Tour offers you with exotic landscapes, fantastic scenarios, mighty monasteries, and hidden valleys and centuries-old caravan tracks.
-No doubt, choosing Tibet as your travel destination will surely won’t regret you.
+Ultimately, travelling to Tibet Tour offers you exotic landscapes, fantastic scenarios, mighty monasteries, hidden valleys and centuries-old caravan tracks.
+No doubt, choosing Tibet as your travel destination will surely regret you.

-Potala Palace, named after a mountain Potalaka, which is the mythical den of the bodhisattva Avalokiteśvara was famous as winter Palace of Dalai Lama.
+Potala Palace, named after the mountain Potalaka, which is the mythical den of the bodhisattva Avalokiteśvara was famous as the winter Palace of Dalai Lama.
 It is said that Dalai Lama constructed his winter palace over the land; which was erected previously by the well-known King SongstenGampo in the 17th century for his wife, Princess Wencheng.
 Now, this palace has been a museum and a UNESCO world heritage site since 1994.
-The palace is well known for its history, sculptures.
-Culture, arts, antiques, religious jewelry, Buddha figure and murals which are of great cultural and artistic significance.
+The palace is well known for its history, and sculptures.
+Culture, arts, antiques, religious jewellery, Buddha figure and murals are of great cultural and artistic significance.

 Jokhang temple lies in the central part of Lhasa city.
-In general, Tibetans consider Jokhang temple as the most sacred and famous temple in Tibet and is called as “House of Lords”.
-Jokhang temple was established in the reign of King Songstan, for his two wives; one was of Chinese origin, and other was of Nepalese origin.
-This temple is considered as the oldest temple in Tibet.
-It is the house of sitting statue of Shakya Muni Buddha in his young age of 12.
+In general, Tibetans consider the Jokhang temple as the most sacred and famous temple in Tibet and is called as “House of Lords”.
+Jokhang temple was established in the reign of King Songshan, for his two wives; one was of Chinese origin, and the other was of Nepalese origin.
+This temple is considered the oldest temple in Tibet.
+It is the house of the sitting statue of Shakya Muni Buddha at the young age of 12.